Rari-Capital/docs/src/nova/README.md

 function transferFromExecutor(address token, uint256 amount) external
 ```

-This function transfers tokens the calling bot (the account that called `execute`) has approved to the execution manager to the currently executing `strategy`.
+This function transfers tokens the calling relayer (the account that called `execute`) has approved to the execution manager to the currently executing `strategy`.

 ::: danger
 Only the currently executing `strategy` can call this function.
 :::

-This function will trigger a [HARD REVERT](#execute-request) if the bot executing the current strategy has not approved at least `amount` of `token` to the `L1_NovaExecutionManager` (like `safeTransferFrom`).
+This function will trigger a [HARD REVERT](#execute-request) if the relayer executing the current strategy has not approved at least `amount` of `token` to the `L1_NovaExecutionManager` (like `safeTransferFrom`).

 ## Example Integration(s)